 - Err on the side of providing more detail than less.
 Remember, you are the leading expert on the issues for which you second-chair.
 You might understand that ‘wrong interpretation, see Case XYZ’ is shorthand for ‘this particular treaty cannot be interpreted that way, as the XYZ tribunal held, because of A, B and C’, but the speaker, who has spent less time immersed in all the research (and who is likely to have been trying to answer the question himself or herself during the time it took for you to scribble out your note), may not follow.
 Write in full sentences where possible.

 - Wait to pass notes until the speaker has finished a thought and is moving on to a new thought, issue or even slide.
 In most instances, this is the least distracting time to pass a note.

 - Establish a method for distinguishing notes intended to be read aloud from notes intended just for the speaker’s information.

 - Decide in advance how time will be tabulated: ‘30 minutes elapsed?’
 ‘30 minutes left?’
-Ask the speaker how much time she will need to make a barebones conclusion in the event she is running out of time.
+Ask the speaker how much time he or she will need to make a bare-bones conclusion in the event that time is running out.
 Guard that amount of time.